OpenEvalProject/evals/manuscripts/elife-44890/v2/manuscript.md

 **Figure 3.:** Each point in the figure panels represents one edge in one subject (i.e., 1225 edges x 1004 subjects are shown).
 The results show that full temporal and full spatial edges obtained from ICA-DR are negatively correlated.
 This negative correlation largely persists when ‘outlier’ edges with a spatial correlation below −0.2 are removed from the comparison (r = −0.19).

-## Temporal network and spatial overlap matrix estimation in ICA followed by dual regression
+### Temporal network and spatial overlap matrix estimation in ICA followed by dual regression

 We now provide evidence that the negative association between node spatial map correlations and functional connectivity in Figure 3 could be the result of dual regression being used on spatial ICA maps that are incorrect, due to the assumption of spatial independence being wrong (e.g. when there is spatial overlap between nodes).

-Consider that neuroimaging data Y[timepoints x voxels] can be summarised as a linear combination of a set of spatial maps S[voxels x N] (where N = number of extracted components) and a set of timeseries T[timepoints x N] following the outer product model:(1)Y=TRS'(2)Y=TQQ'S'
+Consider that neuroimaging data $Y[timepointsxvoxels]$ can be summarised as a linear combination of a set of spatial maps $S[voxelsxN]$ (where N = number of extracted components) and a set of timeseries $T[timepointsxN]$ following the outer product model:

+$$
+Y=TRS'
+$$

+$$
+Y=TQQ'S'
+$$

-Here, R=QQ' [N x N] is a square rotation matrix, which may be changed from the identity matrix in order to enforce independence in either the spatial or temporal domain (as is the case in ICA).
-The decomposition is often considered in terms of estimated component spatial maps M [N x voxels], and component timeseries A [timepoints x N].(3)M = Q'S'(4)A = TQ
+Here, $R=QQ'[NxN]$ is a square rotation matrix, which may be changed from the identity matrix in order to enforce independence in either the spatial or temporal domain (as is the case in ICA).
+The decomposition is often considered in terms of estimated component spatial maps $M[Nxvoxels]$, and component timeseries $A[timepointsxN]$.

+$$
+M=Q'S'
+$$

+$$
+A=TQ
+$$

-If the rotation matrix QQ' enforces spatial independence, cov(M')=cov(QS) [N x N] is equal to the identity matrix.
-Equation 4 therefore shows that all between-component covariance information must be contained in cov(A)=cov(TQ) [N x N] in the case of spatial independence.
-Hence, cov(TQ) as estimated from spatial ICA (or equivalently from stage 1 dual regression) reflects a weighted combination of the ground truth temporal and spatial covariance.
-Generally speaking, each parcellation method sits somewhere along a continuum of how the total combined temporal and spatial covariance structure is represented, as determined by the form of the rotation matrix QQ'.
+If the rotation matrix $QQ'$ enforces spatial independence, $cov(M')=cov(QS)[NxN]$ is equal to the identity matrix.
+Equation 4 therefore shows that all between-component covariance information must be contained in $cov(A)=cov(TQ)[NxN]$ in the case of spatial independence.
+Hence, $cov(TQ)$ as estimated from spatial ICA (or equivalently from stage 1 dual regression) reflects a weighted combination of the ground truth temporal and spatial covariance.
+Generally speaking, each parcellation method sits somewhere along a continuum of how the total combined temporal and spatial covariance structure is represented, as determined by the form of the rotation matrix $QQ'$.
 For example, both non-overlapping hard parcellations and spatial ICA represent all covariance structure temporally, whereas temporal ICA represents all covariance structure spatially (Smith et al., 2012).
 PROFUMO does not explicitly enforce orthogonality or independence in either domain, and sits along this continuum between both extremes based on model parameters and priors.

 To explain the negative correlation between dual regression spatial overlap and temporal network matrices (Figure 3), we need to look at stage 2 of dual regression.
-Here, a multiple temporal regression is performed using the A = TQ timeseries from Equation (4) to estimate node spatial maps:(5)SDR=pinv(TQ) Y
+Here, a multiple temporal regression is performed using the $A=TQ$ timeseries from Equation (4) to estimate node spatial maps:

+$$
+S_{DR}=pinv(TQ)Y
+$$

-For clarity, we provide the matrix dimensions as: pinv(TQ) [N x timepoints] and Y[timepoints x voxels].
-Assuming that TQ are zero mean and unit variance, the first part of the pseudo-inverse ((TQ)'TQ)-1[N x N] is equal to the inverse of the covariance matrix (i.e., the partial correlation between stage 1 dual regression timeseries multiplied by -1).
-Therefore, the spatial maps obtained in Equation (5) (SDR) are negatively weighted by the partial correlation between the stage 1 timeseries (TQ).
-As we saw in Equation (4), cov(TQ) represents a weighted combination of the ground truth spatial and temporal covariance due to the enforced spatial independence.
-Therefore, the inflated temporal correlations in cov(TQ) will negatively weight the correlations between spatial maps, resulting in the negative correlation observed in Figure 3.
+For clarity, we provide the matrix dimensions as: $pinv(TQ)[Nxtimepoints]$ and $Y[timepointsxvoxels]$.
+Assuming that $TQ$ are zero mean and unit variance, the first part of the pseudo-inverse $((TQ)'TQ)^{-1}[NxN]$ is equal to the inverse of the covariance matrix (i.e., the partial correlation between stage 1 dual regression timeseries multiplied by -1).
+Therefore, the spatial maps obtained in Equation (5) ($S_{DR}$) are negatively weighted by the partial correlation between the stage 1 timeseries ($TQ$).
+As we saw in Equation (4), $cov(TQ)$ represents a weighted combination of the ground truth spatial and temporal covariance due to the enforced spatial independence.
+Therefore, the inflated temporal correlations in $cov(TQ)$ will negatively weight the correlations between spatial maps, resulting in the negative correlation observed in Figure 3.

 It is worth noting that the above theory holds in the absence of any added unstructured noise, which is expected to be present in realistic rfMRI data.
 Previous work has shown that thresholding can be used in the presence of noise to recover spatial overlap between group spatial ICA node maps (Beckmann et al., 2005).
 Therefore, using thresholded maps to extract timeseries may be an appropriate technique to provide more accurate measures of spatial overlap and temporal network matrices for the ICA-DR pipeline.
 This thresholding approach is discussed and tested in detail below in the section entitled ‘Using mixture-model thresholding to improve ICA dual regression estimates’.